Tim Eisert

 Research Interests

-I am an Associate Professor of Finance at the Nova School of Business and Economics and a CEPR Research Affiliate.
+I am a Professor of Finance at the Nova School of Business and Economics and a CEPR Research Affiliate.
 My research interests include financial intermediation, monetary policy, and corporate governance.
 My work is both theoretical and empirical and focuses on aspects of financial interconnectedness, financial crises, monetary policy and corporate governance of financial and non-financial firms.

 Publications